r4victor/tenthousandmeters/content/blog/python_bts_03.md

     PyCompilerFlags cf = _PyCompilerFlags_INIT;

-  	// Print version and platform in the interactive mode.
+  	// Print version and platform in the interactive mode
     pymain_header(config);
 	// Import `readline` module to provide completion,
- 	// line editing and history capabilities in the interactive mode.
+ 	// line editing and history capabilities in the interactive mode
     pymain_import_readline(config);

   	// Run Python depending on the mode of invocation (script, -m, -c, etc.)